 As said above, it’s possible that your dog doesn’t have acne and he has another skin condition that just looks like pimples.
 Again, this can only be decided by your vet and shouldn’t be treated at home without medical guidance.

-Sebaceous cysts can look very much like huge zits and it is one of the more common skin conditions in dogs.
+Sebaceous cysts can look very much like huge zits on dogs and it is one of the more common skin conditions in dogs.
 They occur when the sebaceous glands (that produce oil) become blocked and enlarged.
 They can range in size from small mosquito-bite sized to two inches across.
 Inside is a white, greasy fluid that looks like glue or cottage cheese that consists of oil, bacteria, and dead skin cells.
+This is

 Sometimes they’ll rupture, reminding many owners of a giant whitehead, or the encased material can be manually squeezed out.
 Very large, irritated cysts have to be surgically removed (one reason among many that vet surgical tech has become a specialty).